algolia/instantsearch-ios/docgen/src/getting-started.md

 <img src="assets/img/getting-started/guide-searchbar.png" class="img-object" align="right"/>

-InstantSearch iOS is based on a system of [widgets][widgets] that communicate when a user interacts with your app.
+InstantSearch iOS is based on a system of [widgets][widgets] that constitute your search interface.
 The first widget we'll add is a [SearchBar][widgets-searchbox] since any search experience requires one.
 InstantSearch will automatically recognize your SearchBar as a source of search queries.
 We will also add a `Stats` widget to show how the number of results change when you type a query in your SearchBar.

 - Start by going to your `ViewController.swift` file and then add `import InstantSearch` at the top.
 - Then inside your `viewDidLoad` method, add the following: